 Baaba Maal is a Senegalese singer, songwriter, guitarist, and percussionist.
-He is notable for voicing the Wakandan soundtrack of Black Panther.
+He is notable for voicing the Wakandan soundtrack to Black Panther.
 He is well-known for his distinctive blend of traditional African rhythms and contemporary Western musical styles.
-Baaba is UNCCD Land Ambassador.
+Baaba is the UNCCD Land Ambassador.

 Baaba Maal Biography